Skip to main content

 Before

-Use GPT-5 for everything — it's the latest flagship, so it should handle all tasks well.
+Use GPT-5.5 for everything — it's the latest flagship, so it should handle all tasks well.
 Pay the same per-token rate regardless of task type.

 After

 Route by task type.
-Use o3 for hard math and strategic decisions, Opus 4.7 for long-context analysis and writing, GPT-5 for structured pipelines and code with clean outputs.
+Use GPT-5.5 (reasoning effort up) for hard math, structured pipelines, clean code, and strategic decisions; Opus 4.8 for long-context analysis, agentic loops, and writing; Gemini 3.1 Pro for cross-document synthesis and current-data research.
 Reserve flagships only for tasks where their specific strengths matter.
 Drop to smaller models for everything else.
 Same quality across the board, significantly lower cost and latency where it counts.

 Run Your Own Comparisons